JuliaGtk/Gtk4.jl/docs/src/manual/signals.md

 "Press me" was clicked!
 ```
 Notice that _both_ of the callback functions executed!
-Gtk+ allows you to define multiple signal handlers for a given object; even the execution order can be [specified](https://docs.gtk.org/gobject/concepts.html#signals).
+GTK allows you to define multiple signal handlers for a given object; even the execution order can be [specified](https://docs.gtk.org/gobject/concepts.html#signals).
 Callbacks for some [signals](https://docs.gtk.org/gtk3/signal.Widget.accel-closures-changed.html) require that you return an `Int32`, with value 0 if you want the next handler to run or 1 if you want to prevent any other handlers from running on this event.

 The [`"clicked"` signal callback](https://docs.gtk.org/gtk3/method.Button.clicked.html) should return `nothing` (`void` in C parlance), so you can't prevent other callbacks from running.